 In response to Hurricane Harvey and the presidentially declared disaster, Congress appropriated more than \$5 billion to the State of Texas for recovery assistance.
 The Texas GLO is applying for and administering these funds on behalf of the state.
 The GLO made a direct allocation to the City of Houston and Harris County at the direction of HUD, and therefore both the City of Houston and Harris County developed a local action plan in Amendment 1.
 Amendment 7 to this Action Plan has substantially altered these local action plans by eliminating the programs and moving those funds to GLO-administered programs.
 Programs within the City of Houston SAP have been defunded and moved to a state-run homeowner assistance program, rental program, and economic revitalization program targeted within the city of Houston.
+Through Amendment 8 to the Action Plan, all programs administered by the City of Houston prior to APA7 will be reimplemented by the City.

 The City of Houston followed the GLO's guidance and created Houston specific information to be incorporated into various sections of the GLO's State of Texas Plan for Disaster Recovery: Hurricane Harvey - Round 1 through a substantial amendment.
 The local information in the City's action plan includes local needs assessment, connection to unmet needs, local programs and requirements, local consultation, and expenditure timelines.
-Through Amendment 7 to the Action Plan, all funds allocated to the City of Houston will now be administered by the GLO.
+Through Amendment 8 to the Action Plan, all programs administered by the City of Houston prior to APA7 will be reimplemented by the City.